Wameedh112/JavaScript2/Week1/README.md

 # Reading material for the first lecture:

 ```
-In week one we will discuss the following topics:
+In week one we will discuss the ;k';k topics:
 • Capturing user input
 • Basic DOM manipulations[img src, innerHTML]
 • Code debugging using the browser